 How did they answer?
 What happened in the end?
 1 I can't answer this right now.
 Can I answer this at the end?
 John Lennon, Picasso, and another artist or musician (he can't remember).
-He got the place at university.
+He was accepted into the college.
 2 No, I don't have a boyfriend, and I have no plans to get pregnant.
 She decided immediately that she didn't want to work for that company.
 3 Well, I still think a lot.
 He got the job.
 4 A cat She didn't get the job.